chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

     * Computer A

 Let's say `Deployment A` is started first, and `Deployment B` starts while `Deployment A` is in either step 1 or step 2.
-When `Deployment A` reaches step 2, even though `Computer A` is not currently running any Deployment steps, it will not start running steps from `Deployment B` because it still has a task to do in `Deployment A`.
+When `Deployment A` reaches step 2, even though `Computer A` is not currently running any Deployment Steps, it will not start running steps from `Deployment B` because it still has a task to do in `Deployment A`.
 If you are running Chocolatey Central Management 0.3.x, `Computer A` will instead pick up and run the step from `Deployment B` despite `Deployment A` still being in progress.

 ### Why do My Computers or Groups Show as Ineligible for Deployments While They're Opted In?